Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 At least with a horse, he could have plowed right through before the blizzard hit.
 And had he been held up by the storm, he could made use of the horse’s body heat while waiting for the wind to abate.

 He’d had a horse named Agen.
 But traveling from Kei Province to Ji Province, he’d pushed her too hard and she’d collapsed.
 He wanted to nurse her back to health but didn’t have the time.
 All he could do was pay the innkeeper to board her.
 He’d wondered every since what had become of her.
 Maybe she died.
 Maybe the innkeeper sold her.

-He was the one who had made such demands of her, so it was only right that he should sacrifice in kind.
+As he was the one who had made such demands of her, it was only right that he should sacrifice in kind.

 Or maybe he was only chasing the wind.

 Making decisions was easy.
 Translating a decision into action was another matter entirely.

 Gasping for the breath in the face of the bitter wind, Hyouchuu remembered the weather being like this back then too.
 Resolving to search for a medicine was easy.
 When it came to bringing that promise to life, he had no idea how to find that critical herb.

 The first thing he did was send a general order to the regional offices, requesting that they gather up any unusual plants growing beneath the yaboku trees.
 Except there was no way to understand the medicinal properties of a plant without cultivating it first.
 And if those medicinal properties existed, the question remained of how to extract them.

 Was the leaf or the root or the fruit the critical part?
 Would boiling do the trick or drying and powdering?
 In any case, it’d take more than a day to come to any conclusions, and then to tell whether such an herb could be conveniently harvested in quantities to be worth the effort.